calonso/ruby-push-notifications/README.md

 * Validate GCM notifications format and max size
 * Split GCM notifications in parts if more than 1000 destinations are given (currently raising exception)
 * Integrate with APNS Feedback service
+* Validate MPNS notifications format
+* Validate MPNS data
-* Add other platforms (Windows Phone, Amazon Fire...)
+* Add other platforms (Amazon Fire...)

 ## Contributing